How to Write a Professional Profile (With Examples)

 News and media professional profiles

 This industry encompasses roles such as journalists, news anchors, directors, editors and camera operators.
-Desirable skills to have generally include public relations and speaking skills, audience engagement and the ability to deliver clear, effective messages.
+The desirable skills generally include public relations and speaking skills, audience engagement and the ability to deliver clear, effective messages.